mletelle/instagram_comparer/README.en.md

 python -m comparar_instagram
 ````

-### Option C: Simple Python Script
-1. Download the `comparar_instagram.py` file
-2. Make sure you have `followers_1.json` and `following.json` in the same folder as the **.py** file
-3. Run the script: `python3 comparar_instagram.py`
-4. Done!
-Everything shows up in the console ¯\_(ツ)_/¯

-## FAQ
-- Do I need an Instagram developer account?
-No. Just your official data download.
+##FAQ
-- Are my files uploaded anywhere?
+- Does this send my data anywhere?
-No. Everything runs locally on your computer.
+Nope.
+It’s all local on your device.
+- Is there any risk to my Instagram account?
+None.
+Check the comparar_instagram.py file yourself — it’s as transparent as it gets.
+- Seriously?
+Yes.
-- Why JSON and not CSV?
+- Why JSON and not CSV/HTML?
-Instagram’s most complete format is JSON.
+Instagram gives more detailed info in JSON.
+Plus, it’s easier to parse ¯\_(ツ)_/¯
-- Can I delete the files afterwards?
+- Can I delete the files afterward?
-Yes, you can remove them once you’re done.

-## Contributing
+Absolutely.
+The tool doesn’t store anything.
+Run → done → delete.
+- Do I need a developer account or API key?
+No.

+##Contributing
-1. Fork the repo.
+1. Fork the repo
-2. Create a branch: git checkout -b feature/new-feature.
+2. Create your branch: git checkout -b feature/my-cool-feature
-3. Commit & push.
+3. Commit + push
-4. Open a Pull Request—contributions are welcome!
+4. Open a Pull Request 🚀

-## License
+##License
-Just a few lines of Python, mate.
-Use, modify, and share freely.
+It’s just a few lines of Python and HTML, mate.
+Use it, remix it, and share it freely.
+Two kisses ‘cause three is too expensive.